-- Present a likelihood of direct benefit to participants. - O If the study is active, discontinuing the study would present a high degree of risk to participants (e.g., implanted device) - O Do not involve interaction or intervention that creates increased risks. - Do not adversely impact resources required to address the emergency. - Involve direct interaction or intervention but risks can be managed by conducting study procedures via alternate mechanisms, including the use of remote study visits, conference calls, or video conferencing.
+- O Identification of types of studies that can continue via alternate mechanisms, such as the use of remote study visits, conference calls, or video conferencing. - o Examples of studies that the HRPP could decide may continue or be newly implemented are those that: - o Present a likelihood of direct benefit to participants. - If the study is active, discontinuing the study would present a high degree of risk to participants (e.g., implanted device) - Do not involve interaction or intervention that creates increased risks. - O Do not adversely impact resources required to address the emergency. - Involve direct interaction or intervention but risks can be managed by conducting study procedures via alternate mechanisms, including the use of remote study visits, conference calls, or video conferencing.